-A Benchmark Score = 2 has been assigned because the substance does not fulfil any of the criteria behind Benchmark 1.
-The benchmark 2 criterion c) requires only high P and moderate T (Ecotoxicity or Group I, II or II Human), while the substance scores "high" in T (ecotox.).
+An overall hazard score = 2 has been assigned because the substance does not fulfil any of the criteria behind Benchmark 1.
+The overall hazard 2 criterion c) requires only high P and moderate T (Ecotoxicity or Group I, II or II Human), while the substance scores "high" in T (ecotox.).
 However, considering the conservative approach in evaluating ecotoxicity, the Benchmark score 2 presumably reflects the hazard potential of the substance sufficiently.